Counseling and Psychological Services FAQs

 - Incoherent speech

 If your needs cannot be met through brief therapy, you will be referred to outside community resources.
-Also, if your needs require a specific type of expertise that is not available at Counseling Services you will receive a referral into the community.
-Counseling Services may provide a referral after the initial session or during the course of treatment as these needs become apparent.
+Also, if your needs require a specific type of expertise that is not available at CAPS you will receive a referral into the community.
+CAPS may provide a referral after the initial session or during the course of treatment as these needs become apparent.

-1. If you have symptoms or concerns requiring specialized services not available through Counseling Services, such as:
+1. If you have symptoms or concerns requiring specialized services not available through CAPS, such as:

 - Significant drug and alcohol dependence or abuse, or past failed treatment.